-Once you have sufficient chakra, you can realize which one of your chakra points are blocked and can spend individual time on them.
+Once you have sufficient chakra, you can realize which one of your chakra points is blocked and can spend individual time on them.

 Third Eye Meditation

 In the chakra meditation section, we mentioned the third eye chakra.
-This meditation technique is the very same but it is so much importance attributed to it that it has its own place in the various yoga meditation technique.
+This meditation technique is the very same but it is so important attributed to it that it has its own place in the various yoga meditation technique.

 They say eyes are the windows to the soul and trataka meditation helps you gain access to your spirit through these organs.
-This meditation technique focuses on gazing on a single object to bring stillness and tranquility to your soul.
-This object can be anything that can help your mind achieve a state of awareness, like a candle, waterfall or a spiritual symbol.
+This meditation technique focuses on gazing at a single object to bring stillness and tranquility to your soul.
+This object can be anything that can help your mind achieve a state of awareness, like a candle, waterfall, or a spiritual symbol.

 Here is how you can practice the trataka meditation technique:

-Hold your gaze for the time it takes you to complete 25 breaths or until you begin to feel uncomfortable , or your eyes start to water.
+Hold your gaze for the time it takes you to complete 25 breaths or until you begin to feel uncomfortable, or your eyes start to water.
 Then close your eyes but keep the afterimage of the object inside your mind.
-Meditate on this image for 25 seconds, then open your eyes and start focusing at the object again.
+Meditate on this image for 25 seconds, then open your eyes and start focusing on the object again.

 Once you are able to actually do this, you will feel a stillness in your mind.